NikolaiT/IP-Address-API/README.md

 ### ASN Database

-For offline access, the **ASN Database** is provided.
+For offline ASN data access, the [**ASN Database**](https://ipapi.is/asn.html) is provided.
 The ASN database includes all assigned and allocated AS numbers by IANA and respective meta information.
 The database is updated several times per week.
 For active ASN's (at least one route/prefix assigned to the AS), the database includes rich meta information.
 For example, the provided information for the ASN `50673` would be:

 ```JavaScript
 "50673": {